Crypto Comes of Age: Cryptocurrency Travel Rule Compliance Conference and Hackathon Recap

 Some in the A cryptocurrency (or crypto currency) is a digital asset des...
-More community were caught off guard when the global financial watchdog, the Financial Action Task Force (FATF), recently endorsed much tougher guidelines for monitoring and transferring virtual assets.
-Its “Guidance for a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers (VASPs)” recommends a new set of rules that would require VASPs to transmit sender and receiver information with crypto assets transfers similar to how banks share wire information under the BSA.
+More community were caught off guard when the global financial watchdog, the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More), recently endorsed much tougher guidelines for monitoring and transferring virtual assets.
+Its “Guidance for a Risk-Based Approach to Virtual Assets and The term "virtual asset" refers to any digital representatio...
+More Service Providers (VASPs)” recommends a new set of rules that would require VASPs to transmit sender and receiver information with crypto assets transfers similar to how banks share wire information under the BSA.
 With a deadline for compliance set for June 2020, this information sharing requirement presents an enormous technical and business challenge for exchanges and other VASP as well as banks that knowingly or unknowingly facilitate cryptocurrency.

-In response, CipherTrace held the first ever Cryptocurrency Travel Rule Compliance Conference and Hackathon in San Francisco on November 5 and 6, 2019.
+In response, CipherTrace held the first ever Cryptocurrency In October 2018, the Financial Action Task Force (FATF), the...
+More Compliance Conference and Hackathon in San Francisco on November 5 and 6, 2019.
 The event focused on industry collaboration to develop open solutions that cryptocurrency exchanges, hedge funds, blockchains and banks urgently need to comply with both the FATF and BSA Travel Rules.
 For those that were unable to attend, here are the key takeaways from the conference.

 FinCEN Gets Serious About Enforcement

-While the FATF’s new regulation and upcoming compliance deadline has dominated the news, many cryptocurrency exchanges, banks, and other financial institution did not understand that FinCEN had already declared that the Bank Secrecy Act (BSA) funds Travel Rule also applies to virtual assets and is already in effect.
-In a keynote address at the Conference, FinCEN Cyber and Emerging Tech Policy Specialist, Carol House, reminded cryptocurrency MSBs that the BSA travel rule has applied to crypto assets since 2011, and that FinCEN is serious about enforcement.
+While the FATF’s new regulation and upcoming compliance deadline has dominated the news, many cryptocurrency exchanges, banks, and other financial institution did not understand that FinCEN had already declared that the The Bank Secrecy Act (BSA) is U.S. legislation aimed toward ...
+More (BSA) funds Travel Rule also applies to virtual assets and is already in effect.
+In a keynote In a cryptocurrency context, an address is a cryptographic k...
+More at the Conference, FinCEN Cyber and Emerging Tech Policy Specialist, Carol House, reminded cryptocurrency MSBs that the BSA travel rule has applied to crypto assets since 2011, and that FinCEN is serious about enforcement.
 “Let’s be clear upfront on an issue that I think there’s been some confusion around how that impacts a culture of compliance.
 The so called FATF travel rule that’s in discussion here and in other places—many call it the FATF travel rule—has been a regulatory obligation for businesses in the United States dealing in virtual currency since 2011.
 Our delegated examiners at the IRS have been examining and issuing citations for noncompliance with these requirements since they began conducting examinations on virtual currency businesses as of 2014,” emphasized House.
 She also cited Ripple and BTC-e among several examples of enforcement actions.

 House also reminded the crowd that crypto exchanges are, in fact, financial institutions.
 This means, whether you’re a virtual currency exchanger or a bank, both entities are bound by BSA obligations like the funds Travel Rule, which, in addition to the information sharing requirement, requires the party initiating a transfer of fiat or CVCs to know the entity on the other side of the transaction.
 This applies to VASP-to-VASP or bank-to-VASP transactions and vice versa.

 House made it clear that compliance with both FinCEN and FATF Travel Rules require a financial institution to know when their counterparty is a financial institution.
-But she questioned if financial institutions fully understood these obligations, saying: “It would be interesting to know how many financial institutions operating in this space are able to identify a recipient as a financial institution on the basis of its wallet reference number, or the other information that it currently has available to it.”
+But she questioned if financial institutions fully understood these obligations, saying: “It would be interesting to know how many financial institutions operating in this space are able to identify a recipient as a financial institution on the basis of its A wallet is a device (a hardware device, a program, or servi...
+More reference number, or the other information that it currently has available to it.”

 To highlight the global impact of regulations such as the FATF’s Travel Rule, Homeland Security Investigations Supervisory Special Agent, Lee Brown, educated attendees on the rise of professional money launderers and their abuse of jurisdictions with little to no crypto AML regulations.
-Global standards for cryptocurrency transactions like the Travel Rule could help to mitigate the success criminal groups like these can have around the world.
+Global standards for cryptocurrency transactions like the Travel Rule could help to mitigate the success A Criminal is an individual or group who has been convicted ...
+More groups like these can have around the world.
 According to Supervisory Special Agent Brown, money laundering naturally migrates to jurisdictions with weak AML regimes.
 This emphasizes the importance of FATF’s new regulations creating a consistent international framework when it comes to crypto, helping to mitigate criminal use of jurisdictional arbitrage to find the path of least resistance for money laundering.

 In his keynote address, Supervisory Special Agent Brown, stated that the root of all his investigations—whether it be terrorism, human trafficking, narcotic trafficking, or any other national security risk—is always money laundering.
 He states, “HSI looks at everything from narcotics, counter proliferation investigations, human trafficking, etc. But At the root of it is always money laundering.
 At the root of it is that all these illicit actors want to gain some profit and in order to spend that profit they need to make sure that law enforcement doesn’t get wind of it…” Sophisticated criminal organizations, whether they be cartels, terrorist organizations, or the like, are going to go to professional money laundering networks, whose main goal is to obfuscate beneficial owner information.
 Regulations like the Travel Rule are meant to prevent this obfuscation from happening.